 Pine Creek is over 60 miles long.
 The most popular sections are:

-NORMAL PADDLING SEASON is MARCH—MAY:
+NORMAL PADDLING SEASON MARCH—MAY:

 WHAT TO WEAR IN SPRING:

-The river is always chilly (even in late May).
+Pine Creek is always cold during the normal paddling season.
 RENT A WETSUIT which virtually eliminates the danger of hypothermia.
-Wetsuits can be worn with additional layers of clothing (long underwear, fleece, wool, etc.
+Wetsuits can be worn with additional layers of non-cotton clothing like fleece, wool, etc.

 SUMMER AND FALL BOATING: